-A vaginal delivery is when a baby is born through the mother’s birth canal, and exits out her vagina.
-A vaginal delivery is considered the more “natural” method of delivery, as opposed to a Cesarean delivery – a delivery performed by a doctor through a surgical incision in the mother’s abdomen and uterus.
-A vaginal delivery involves several stages of labor, which can be facilitated by a doctor and nurses as well as a doula and/or your birthing partner.
-Talk with your gynecologist about your desires, questions, and concerns for vaginal delivery.
+A vaginal delivery is when a baby is born through the mother’s birth canal.
+A vaginal or “natural” delivery, is usually preferred in healthy pregnancies over Cesarean delivery – a surgical delivery performed by a doctor through an incision in the mother’s abdomen and uterus.
+An Ob/Gyn, nurse practitioner, doula, or midwife can facilitate a natural delivery though the multiple stages of labor.
+Talk with your doctor about your desires, questions, and concerns for vaginal delivery.

-Labor is the process a pregnant woman’s body undergoes in order to prompt the delivery of a baby.
-Labor can last anywhere between a few hours to a few days, in extreme cases.
+Labor is the process a pregnant woman’s body undergoes in order to deliver a baby naturally.
+The duration of labor varies widely from birth to birth.
+Some deliveries take only a few hours, while others may take a couple days, in extreme cases.

-Typically labor is marked and measured by certain biological milestones.
-It’s important to understand these signs and what they mean so you can clearly understand the changes your body is going through as you prepare for vaginal delivery.
+Labor is typically measured by certain biological milestones.
+It’s important to understand the signs of these milestones and what they mean, so you can understand the changes your body goes through to prepare for vaginal delivery.